-Some of the many causes of deafness include:
+Some of the many causes of hearing loss include:

-- Hereditary disorders – some types of deafness are hereditary, which means parents pass on flawed genes to their children.
-In most cases, hereditary deafness is caused by malformations of the inner ear.
+- hereditary disorders – some types of hearing loss are hereditary, which means parents pass on affected genes to their children.
+In most cases, hereditary hearing loss is caused by malformations of the inner ear

-- Genetic disorders – genetic mutations may happen: for example, at the moment of conception when the father’s sperm joins with the mother’s egg.
-Some of the many genetic disorders that can cause deafness include osteogenesis imperfecta, Trisomy 13 S and multiple lentigines syndrome.
+- genetic disorders – genetic mutations may happen: for example, at the moment of conception when the father’s sperm joins with the mother’s egg.
+Some of the many genetic disorders that can cause hearing loss include osteogenesis imperfecta, Trisomy 13 (Patau syndrome) and Treacher Collins syndrome

-- Prenatal exposure to disease – a baby will be born deaf or with hearing problems if they are exposed to certain diseases in utero, including rubella (German measles), influenza and mumps.
-Other factors that are thought to cause congenital deafness include exposure to methyl mercury and drugs such as quinine.
+- prenatal exposure to disease – a baby will be born deaf or with hearing problems if they are exposed to certain diseases in utero, including rubella (German measles), influenza and mumps.
+Other factors that are thought to cause congenital deafness include exposure to methyl mercury and medications such as quinine

-- Disease - certain diseases can cause deafness, including meningitis, mumps, cytomegalovirus and chicken pox.
-A severe case of jaundice is also known to cause deafness.
+- disease – certain diseases can cause hearing loss, including meningitis, mumps, cytomegalovirus and chickenpox.
+Severe cases of jaundice can also cause hearing loss

 Age-related hearing loss

-Our hearing gradually becomes less acute as we age.
-This is normal, and rarely leads to deafness.
 Age-related hearing loss (presbycusis) typically begins with the loss of higher frequencies, so that certain speech sounds – such as ‘s’, ‘f’ and ‘t’ – end up sounding very similar.
-This means the older person can hear, but not always understand.
+This means the person can hear, but not always understand.
 For example, the words ‘see’ and ‘tea’ might sound the same.